-Examples for the 2020-2021 school year:
+Examples for the 2021-2022 school year:

-- Create connections among students in a modified environment.
-This could be socially distant activities on school grounds, virtual coffee houses, or virtual trivia nights. - Focus on ensuring that all students are given the opportunity to increase their physical activity throughout the day.
+- Focus on ensuring that all students are given the opportunity to increase their physical activity throughout the day.
 You can incorporate short daily movement breaks in class or host school wide movement moments online. - Due to school closures and differing learning environments when students return to school, the equity divide continues to grow greater.
 Consider how your school community can support students with access to healthy foods, school supplies, and other learning materials while continuing to follow public health guidelines.